programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Enter the first video ID in the _Video id_ field.
 You can only download comment data pertaining to one video id at a time.

-For the _Limit to_ field, we have left it blank, and would recommend doing so.
+For the _Limit to_ field, we recommend leaving it blank.

 You have three choices to make about how your data output will be formatted.